zicklag/docs-1/extensions/creating-extensions.md

 ### Extension Folder Structure

-The folder created by the utility is in fact a npm package.
+The folder created by the utility is in fact an npm package.
 It comes with a few pre-installed packages depending on the extension type and the language you chose.
 The most important one is `@directus/extensions-sdk`.
 This package includes a CLI, which allows you to build your extension and to scaffold additional extensions, and it provides Typescript helpers and other utilities.